-This fantastic holiday is like when we try to choose between two bars of delicious milk chocolate wrapped in beautiful mountain motives.
-So to shorten the agony of course… we pick them both.
-And then as the wrapping is slowly peeled off each bite of the journey gets sweeter and sweeter.
+This fantastic holiday is like when we try to choose between two delicious milk chocolate bars wrapped in beautiful mountain motives.
+So to shorten the agony, of course… we pick them both.
+And then, as the wrapping is slowly peeled off, each bite of the journey gets sweeter and sweeter.

 In Interlaken, there’s a wide variety of things to do with plenty to see.
 And there are also many great roads to ride.
 You can start by stepping back in time.
 Visit the magnificent Oberhofen Castle as well as its elegant English Gardens.
 Extend your day and join one of many relaxing lake cruises and visit the charming fishing villages and towns.

 Only a short bike ride or train journey will take you to Lauterbrunnen.
 Here you can see the spectacular Trümmelbach waterfalls.
 Furthermore, take a long cable car ride to Schilthorn.
-This magnificent structure featured in the James Bond movie “On Her Majesty’s Secret”.
-It overlooks the entire valley and offers the stunning views of the three highest peaks of Eiger, Mönch and Jungfrau.
+This magnificent structure is featured in the James Bond movie “On Her Majesty’s Secret”.
+It overlooks the entire valley and offers stunning views of the three highest peaks; Eiger, Mönch and Jungfrau.
 It is also a great place to have lunch at the famous Piz Gloria 360° revolving restaurant.

 With Interlaken behind, your travel continues towards Sankt Moritz.
-This is an area of green meadows and jagged peaks that surrounds the stunning Engadin Valley.
+This is an area of green meadows and jagged peaks that surround the stunning Engadin Valley.
 This part of the holiday is marked with rides over some of the most iconic passes in the Swiss Alps.
 Furka, Grimsel, Maloja and Flüela as well as Ofen, Abula, and Bernina, just to name a few.
-But the list goes on including Umbrail, Julier as well as the godfather of mountain passes – Stelvio.
+But the list goes on, including Umbrail, Julier, as well as the godfather of mountain passes – Stelvio.

 The hotel’s gourmet restaurant serves delicious Tyrolean dishes passionately prepared by the in-house master chef.
 Often the hardest part of motorcycle touring in Austria is tearing yourself away from the dining tables.

 Besides the splendid views over the mountains, your chalet-style hotel is also a perfect base to explore the area.
 As it’s only an hour away, a visit to Innsbruck is always a popular option among our clients.
-Point your bike in the opposite direction, ride towards Italy and you’ll get to Glorenza.
-This is a charming fortified renaissance town with cobbled square and relaxing atmosphere.
+Point your bike in the opposite direction, ride towards Italy, and you’ll get to Glorenza.
+This is a charming fortified Renaissance town with a cobbled square and a relaxing atmosphere.
 Here you can have the best ice cream ever.

 During the next two days, there’ll also be ample time to ride some great biking roads as well as passes.
 These include Hahntennjoch, Arlberg and Silvretta, as well as Reschen pass and Bregenzerwaldstraße.

-This fantastic motorcycle holiday offers much more than what meets the eye.
+This fantastic self guided motorcycle holiday offers much more than what meets the eye.
 Many clients said some of the highlights weren’t what they read about this tour, but in fact, what they didn’t.

-Hannibal once said while crossing the Alps “if we can’t find our way… we’ll make our own way”.
-And that is precisely what you can do during this fantastic motorcycle journey.
+Hannibal once said while crossing the Alps, “If we can’t find our way… we’ll make our own way”.
+And that is precisely what you can do during this fantastic Swiss and Austrian-Alps self-guided-motorcycle-tour.
 With such a vast choice of great biking routes, you can follow our suggested itinerary or make your own way.

-For a longer alternative tour, please use this link: Alpine Circle
+For a longer alternative to the Swiss and Austrian-Alps self-guided-motorcycle-tour, please use this link: Alpine Circle self guided motorcycle holiday.

 When to go: